 Don't forget to ask about taking the LASSI (Learning & Study Skill Assessment).
-Become more aware of what areas you can work on to improve your academic and study skills.
+Become more aware of your strengths and what areas you can work on to improve your academic and study skills.

-The Disability Resource Office provides screenings on a variety of assistive technologies and software applications.
-Screenings provide an opportunity for students and the Disability Resource staff to review and discuss various assistive technologies and software that may be useful.
+The Disability Resource Office provides screenings on a variety of accessible general use technologies as well as assistive technologies and software applications.
+Screenings provide an opportunity for students and the Disability Resource staff to review and discuss various technologies and software that may be useful.
 Screenings are also a chance to discuss any current or past challenges with different technology.
 Introductory sessions on how to get started are available by request.

 Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities This publication from the U.S. Department of Education, Office for Civil Rights is relevant to any postsecondary student going to any college or university.
 Be familiar with the information in this booklet as you begin to look at colleges and universities for your student.

 Auxiliary Aids and Services for Postsecondary Students with Disabilities This booklet can give you more specific information about the types of assistance that are generally available to students with disabilities at the postsecondary level.